 There are some areas whereby both Elementor and Divi Builder have in common.
 One of which, the two have a well-established community than other page builders thanks to their open ecosystem.
 Be it Elementor or Divi Builder allows third-party developers to develop an add-on to extend the features and functionalities of the page builders.

-Be it Elementor or Divi might needs no introduction.
-But to make it clear what are going to compare in this article, there is no bad to make a short intro about the two.
+Be it Elementor or Divi is likely need no introduction.
+But to make it clear what we will compare in this article, there is no bad to make a short intro about the two.

 Elementor is a freemium page builder plugin developed by Elementor, Ltd. It is a generic page builder, meaning that it’s not built or optimized specifically for a certain theme although there are some WordPress themes that are designed specifically for Elementor, including the Hello theme — which is also developed by Elementor, Ltd — and Page Builder Framework.